vaibhavsagar/resume/resume.md

-*IT Consultant* (2011), *IT Administrator* (2012), and *Senior IT Consultant* (2013): Performed maintenance of computers, networks, and printers at College and provided technical support to residents.
+*IT Consultant* (2011), *IT Administrator* (2012), and *Senior IT Consultant* (2013): Performed maintenance of computers, networks, and printers at College and provided technical support to residents and administrative staff.
 Led the IT team.
 Oversaw the transition to an external IT service provider.

 \pagebreak